 But let’s move on to the present and look at the trailer for the new version, where someone connected to the production says: “Nightflyers” is like nothing you’ve ever seen before.”

-Though the most problematic thing about the series is that it’s coming from Syfy–a network that somehow manages to keep renewing the barely watchable ZNation–when they’re not regaling us with Sharknado movies–while cancelling the excellent Dark Matter (I will likely be forever bitter about that one)..
+Though as I mentioned earlier, the most problematic thing about Nightflyers is that it’s coming from Syfy (a network that somehow manages to keep renewing the barely watchable ZNation–when they’re not regaling us with Sharknado sequels while cancelling the excellent Dark Matter).

 Growing up, Ray Bradbury’s Farenheit 451 was a seminal novel for me–less for the book itself than for the concept, namely a world where everyone is so afraid of differing points of view and knowledge in general that they resorted to destroying it as close to the wellspring as possible.

 And that wellspring are books.
 Destroy them, you destroy links to our past, and potentially control the future.

 Luckily we don’t live in a society where scientifically-verifiable truths are demonized and people are sedated into complacency by thousands of channels of television, right?

 Bread and circuses, indeed